MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 Inputs:

 -   failures - an array or list of failure data
--   right_censored - an array or list of right censored data
+-   right_censored - an array or list of right censored data.
+Optional input
 -   show_probability_plot - True/False.
 Defaults to True.
 Produces a probability plot of the failure data and fitted distribution.
 -   print_results - True/False.
 Defaults to True.
 Prints a dataframe of the point estimate, standard error, Lower CI and Upper CI for each parameter.
 -   CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.